AseweSteve/Mental-Health_learn-_test/README.md

 # code_your_feels
 This Project expresses and manages emotions.
 It uses technology to support mental wellness.
+Ranging from anger, depression, suicidal thoughts, toxic relationship, disabilities etc...
 <img src="images/a.jpeg">

 # &#128526; Feeling a little “blah” lately? &#128530;